JorisDebien/EngineeringManagementResources/README.md

 # Engineering Management Resources
-A repository with resources on scaling development organisations.
+A repository with resources on the challenges you might encounter as an engineering manager.
 Inspired by curated collections like How They Test.

 ## Thinking Techniques
 > Techniques used to structure problem solving and find potential pitfalls